 - A maximum of three courses taken while a student has Graduate Student-at-Large status may be applied to a graduate program in University College with authorization by University College.
 All courses applied to a graduate program must be taken for a letter grade.

-- Courses taken as Graduate Student-at-Large may be applied to a graduate or professional degree program at another division of Washington University with authorization by that academic division.
+- Courses taken as a Graduate Student-at-Large may be applied to a graduate or professional degree program at another division of Washington University with authorization by that academic division.

 - Federal or institutional financial assistance is not available for the Graduate Student-at-Large.